curtisatiwatt/pkg-helloworld/README.md

 ```bash
 npm install
 ```
+4. Make a copy of `.env` from `.env.example` and enter your correct database info
-4. Build the entire proejct into exe
+5. Build the entire proejct into exe
 ```bash
 pkg .
 ```